On the Computational Complexity of Non-dictatorial Aggregation: Explicitly given Domains

 \subsection{Tractability of Uniform Possibility Domains}

-We now focus on {\un} possibility domains.
-We begin by bringing into the picture a result by Carbonnel \cite{carbonnel2016dichotomy}, which was obtained in the context of conservative constraint satisfaction.

 Recall that a constraint language is a finite set $\Gamma$ of relations of finite arities over a finite non-empty set $A$.
-The {\em conservative constraint satisfaction problem for} $\Gamma$, denoted by $\mbox{c-CSP}(\Gamma)$ is the constraint satisfaction problem for the constraint language $\overline{\Gamma}$ that consists of the relations in $\Gamma$ and, in addition, all unary relations on $A$.
-Bulatov \cite{bulatov2006dichotomy,bulatov2011complexity} established a dichotomy theorem for the computational complexity of $\mbox{c-CSP}(\Gamma)$.
-Specifically, he showed that if for every two-element subset $B$ of $A$, there is a conservative polymorphism $f$ of $\Gamma$ such that $f$ is binary and $f\restriction B\in \{\wedge, \vee\}$ or $f$ is ternary and $f\in \{{\rm maj}, \oplus\}$, then $\mbox{c-CSP}(\Gamma)$ is solvable in polynomial time; otherwise, $\mbox{c-CSP}(\Gamma)$ is NP-complete.
-Carbonnel \cite{carbonnel2016dichotomy} showed that the aforementioned conditions that determine the boundary of the dichotomy for $\mbox{c-CSP}(\Gamma)$ can be checked in polynomial time.
-This result, which we state rigorously below, will be of interest to us in the sequel.
+The {\em conservative constraint satisfaction problem for} $\Gamma$, denoted by $\mbox{c-CSP}(\Gamma)$, is the constraint satisfaction problem for the constraint language $\overline{\Gamma}$ that consists of the relations in $\Gamma$ and, in addition, all unary relations on $A$.
+Intuitively, this amounts to the ability to arbitrarily restrict the domain of each variable in a given instance.

-\begin{customthm}{E}[Carbonnel \cite{carbonnel2016dichotomy}] There is a polynomial-time algorithm for solving the following problem: given a constraint language $\Gamma$ on a set $A$, determine whether or not for every two-element subset $B\subseteq A$, there is a conservative polymorphism $f$ of $\Gamma$ such that $f$ is binary and $f\restriction B\in \{\wedge, \vee\}$ or $f$ is ternary and $f\restriction B \in \{{\rm maj}, \oplus\}$.
-Moreover, if such a polymorphism exists, then the algorithm produces one in polynomial time. \end{customthm}

-The final result of this section is about the complexity of detecting uniform possibility domains.

-\begin{theorem} There is a polynomial-time algorithm for solving the following problem: given a set $X$ of feasible evaluations, determine whether or not $X$ is a {\un} possibility domain and, if it is, produce a ternary weak near-unanimity aggregator for $X$. \end{theorem}

-\begin{proof} In what follows, given a two-element set $B$, we will arbitrarily identify its elements with $0$ and $1$.
-Consider the functions $\wedge^{3}$ and $\vee^3$ on $\{0,1\}^3$, where

-It is easy to see that the only ternary, conservative, weak near-unanimity functions on $\{0,1\}$ are $\wedge^{3}$, $\vee^3$, ${\rm maj}$, and $\oplus$.
-This fact will be used in the sequel.
-We will also make use of the following lemma, which also gives an alternative formulation of the criterion in Bulatov's dichotomy theorem for the conservative constraint satisfaction problem \cite{bulatov2006dichotomy,bulatov2011complexity}.